akshgit10/EmotionSpeechSynthesisBERT/README.md

-# hostpitalmngt-ui-react
+# Emotion Detection and Speech Synthesis Using BERT
-Hospital management User Interface using React.
+Sentiment analysis using BERT - NLP model